Episode #20 | Be Authentic with Ramzi Ghurani

 Welcome to the dare to scale show with me Warsha.
-So what is the scale over the years that we've been coaching founders and business owners, much like yourselves, we work through a framework called
+So what is the scale over the years that we’ve been coaching founders and business owners, much like yourselves, we work through a framework called Dare To Scale.

-Dare to scale, indeed, that framework has helped loads of business owners.
+Dare to scale, scale, indeed, that framework has helped loads of business owners.
 That is what this show is all about.
 So, put on your big picture thinking hat.

 Oh and your headphones and come join us and enjoy the ride.